 You do not have to include all of the above information, provided that your website communicates sufficient details of your project to a broad audience.

-The architecture review materials are due at 2pm Eastern on Sunday, 4/25.
+The architecture review materials are due on Canvas the night before the class where we conduct check-ins.
+(See Canvas for an exact date.)
 This gives the instructors time to read and prepare for the architecture review.

-All other project deliverables should be submitted and available in GitHub by 2pm Eastern on Friday, 5/7.
+All other project deliverables should be submitted and available in GitHub by the beginning of the final event for this course.

 For your GitHub repository, please create a new repository in the

 olincollege GitHub organization, which you can find

 here.
 This makes it easy to add the

 Please give this repository a descriptive name as specified above.
 Ensure your files are visible on GitHub by visiting the repository page and checking your files.